Lutfur Rahman George

 Lutfur Rahman George (born 1 July 1963) is a Bangladeshi television and film actor.
 He has worked in films like Aguner Poroshmoni and Aynabaji.
 He is currently the organizational editor of Actors’ Equity Bangladesh.
+In 2023 he performed in Priyotoma, which is the highest grossing Bangladesh film of all-time.

 Career

 Lutfur started his acting career in theatre in 1985, working with the renowned company, Nagorik Natya Sampradaya.
 He went on to essay the role of Mojnu, in Humayun Ahmed's hit television series, Kothao Keu Nei.
 He then starred in Aguner Poroshmoni (1994) directed by Humayun Ahmed and Pokamakorer Ghorbosoti (1996).
 Then he concentrated on business away from acting for 14 years.
 After that he returned to acting after recovering from a heart attack.
 His role in Mostofa Sarwar Farooki's TV drama 420 was also highly praised.
+In 2023, he performed as an antagonist in Himel Ashraf's tragic romance Priyotoma, co-starring Shakib Khan, which became the highest grossing Bangladeshi film of all time.